 Q: I’ve already done an interview, but the interview is not checked off on the MyMIT tracking system.
 What should I do?

-A: Log in to your MyMIT account and click on "Online Application Tracking" in the left sidebar.
-Scroll down to interview and fill out the "Conducted Interview Form".
+A: If your interview happened two or more weeks ago AND you have submitted Part 1 of the application, log in to your MyMIT account and click on “Online Application Tracking” in the left sidebar.
+Scroll down to interview and fill out the “Conducted Interview Form”.
 This form tells us that you have conducted the interview and we know to expect a report from your interviewer.
+You will not be penalized if there is not a report in your account by November 1st.

 Q: Why hasn’t my QuestBridge application shown up on my MyMIT tracking page?